 IT management and your IT budget

 Technology can be quite expensive, but what many businesses fail to realise is that ongoing management costs can dwarf the purchase price of a piece of IT equipment.

-Subscription-based cloud services and software mean the days of big, one-off purchases are fading.
-Companies increasingly pay monthly fees for the technology they use.
+Subscription-based cloud services and software mean the days of big, one-off purchases are a thing of the past.
+Companies now pay monthly fees for the technology they use.